Chapter 21: Additional Resources

 College of Literature, Science & The Arts

-• Film, Television, and Media The Department of Film, Television, and Media sponsors and co-sponsors numerous film-related events every semester, including the appearance of visiting screenwriters and filmmakers, as well as symposia and special screenings on campus and at the restored 1920s movie palace, the Michigan Theater.
+• Film, Television, and Media The Department of Film, Television, and Media sponsors and co-sponsors numerous film-related events every semester, including the appearance of visiting screenwriters and filmmakers, as well as symposia and special screenings on campus and at the restored 1920s movie palace, the Michigan Theatre.
 Also, several independent and University student film groups offer frequent showings of classic American, foreign, experimental, and current films, all at reduced prices in University buildings.
 Check The Michigan Daily and The University Record for schedules.

 Penny W. Stamps School of Art & Design